 As shown in the top graph above, for most of the past three years, home buyers have seen tremendously low interest rates -- almost always under 4%.
-After jumping up above 4% in early 2017, interest rates have been slipping down for the past few months, and now are back down to just below 4.0%.
+After jumping up above 4% in early 2017, interest rates have been steadly declining over the past nine months, and now are (barely) back below 4.0%.
 The second graph above illustrates trends in the local unemployment rate -- which has shown a general downward trend over the past several years.
 A low local unemployment rate and relatively low mortgage interest rates continue to help our local housing market remain stable and start to grow in recent years.